This post first appeared on VICE Poland

 Where did the idea for the project come from?

-In my own way I would like to, as interestingly and originally as possible, share a bit of knowledge about Polish history and culture, and I thought I'd do that by combining my favourite themes with a passion of mine.
-In this project I wanted to combine the classic themes of cavalry, the Polish army, daily life in the countryside, Polish painting of late 19th and early 20th century with modernist design, giant combat robots and SF themes.
+In my own way I would like to, as interestingly and originally as possible, share a bit of knowledge about Polish history and culture, and I thought I'd do that by combining my favorite themes with a passion of mine.
+In this project I wanted to combine the classic themes of cavalry, the Polish army, daily life in the countryside, and Polish painting of the late 19th and early 20th century with modernist design, giant combat robots, and sci-fi themes.

 Why giant robots?

-I've noticed that you seem to avoid illustrating metropolises in your work – going for wild landscapes instead.
-Is that correct?
+I've noticed that you seem to avoid illustrating cities in your work—going for rural landscapes instead.

 I also see a hint of patriotism in your work.

 I miss the scenery, the mountains, the sea.
-Mostly, I miss the little things – food, favourite cafes, movies, etc. But I'm moving to Krakow in January, with my wife and my cat.
+Mostly, I miss the little things—food, favorite cafes, movies, etc. But I'm moving to Krakow in January with my wife and my cat.
 I am kind of a lone wolf generally, I work at home a lot and rarely go out, so this emigration is not so noticeable and bothersome.

 You painted your alternate version of the past.
 If you chose to illustrate the future of Poland, what would it look like?
 Would it be a utopia or dystopia?

 Interesting question.
-Neither I think – I do not like extremes.
-I am interested in shades of grey… so surely it would be something more in the middle but with an interesting bonus bit.
+Neither, I think—I do not like extremes.
+I am interested in shades of gray… so surely it would be something more in the middle but with an interesting bonus bit.